OfTheThorn/web_security/README.md

 - Privacy declaration contains others

 ### Verwerkingsregister (Records of processing activities)
-- Can be found in our GitHub
+- Can be found in our <a href="https://github.com/OfTheThorn/web_security/blob/master/Verwerkingsregister.txt">GitHub</a>

 ### Measures against attacks
 - Third-party components are up-to-date and have no known security threats